swift-standards/.github/profile/README.md

 All implementations use Swift's type system for validation.
 Invalid data structures are rejected at compile time rather than runtime.
 Types compose across packages—email addresses work with SMTP types, URI templates integrate with routing systems, domain validation combines with email validation.

 Packages are framework-independent.
-They work with Vapor, Hummingbird, or any Swift server framework.
 Each package focuses on a single standard with minimal dependencies.

 ## Requirements